 More About Tiger's-Eye

 Most tiger's-eye used as a gemstone is brown in color.
 A similar material with a gray-blue color is known as "hawk's-eye."
-Red, blue, and green tiger's-eye is often sold as finished stones.
-These colored stones are usually dyed.
+Red, blue, and green tiger's-eye are often sold as finished stones.
+These colored stones are usually treated with heat or dye.

 | Rocks and Minerals Commonly Tumbled

 Find Other Topics on Geology.com: